Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 SAT Tutoring from Princeton Review

-While I didn’t personally utilize any Princeton tutoring, if the Princeton tutors are anything like the instructor I had for my Ultimate course, you will be in good hands.
+While I didn’t personally utilize any Princeton tutoring, if the Princeton tutors are anything like the instructor I had for my Essentials course, you will be in good hands.
 He was extremely knowledgeable on all things SAT and a great communicator.
 So while I can’t speak from personal experience, my strong suspicion is that the Princeton tutoring would be very good.

 Online Content Access Period